13pixlar/sticky-list/README.md

 Sticky List uses the fast and lightweight <a href="http://www.listjs.com/">list.js</a> to allow for sorting the list and searching the entries.
 Searching entries is fast and results are updated immediately.

+#### GET request support

+You can enable GET requests to link directly to entries that you want to view or edit, like so:
+`www.domain.com/some-page-with-form/?mode=edit&edit_id=99`

 #### Conditional confirmations and notifications

 Gravity Forms Sticky List adds conditional confirmations and notifications so that different confirmations messages can be shown depending on if a new entry was submitted or if an existing entry was updated, and diffrent email notifications can be sent if an entry was added, updated or deleted.